KingsGambitLab/Lecture_Notes/Academy DSA Typed Notes/Advanced/DSA DP 2 Two Dimentional.md

           20, 30, 40, 50
 ```

-Here we notice that, 20, 30, 40 and 50 can be structured by various sub-roots.
-So, lets denote by C4.
+Here we notice that, 20, 30, 40 and 50 will be present on right side of 10.
+With these 4 nodes, we can create further BSTs, let's denote by C4

 Also on the right side, there is no elements.
 So denoting by C0.

-`10 as root => C0 * C1`
+With `10 as root, the total number of BSTs => C0 * C1`

 **20 as root**